jinmingjian/jinmingjian.github.io/content/pages/resume.md

 * **Highest rewards in all solo participants (one-person teams)** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020), and for the two successive 2018 to 2019 seasons.

 ( It is better to check [the wonderful in the section of Talks and Writings](###Talks%20and%20Writings), not only the prizes.
-Prizes for all kinds of competitions are just like microbenchmarks for codes.
 What I really want to get is not the rank#1, but **how joyful to explore kinds of engineering topics from an individual‘s effort**. )

 <div>
 <p align="center">